Loreto, Baja California Sur: Climate

 View of the Gulf of California from the Malecón de Loreto.

-Loreto has a tropical desert climate which is hot and humid, with abundant sunshine (desert with some rainfall in summer).
+Loreto has a hot arid climate (Köppen BWh), which is humid with abundant sunshine.
 The median temperature is 24.4 °C. The temperatures are hot from June through October.
-Summer days have highs around 34 °C and high humidity.
-According to the National Meteorological Service, Loreto's highest official temperature reading of 44.2 °C was recorded on July 2, 2006; the lowest temperature ever recorded was 0.0 °C on December 15, 1987.
+Summer days have highs around 34 °C with high humidity.
+According to the National Meteorological Service, Loreto's highest official temperature reading of 44.2 °C was recorded on June 2, 2006; the lowest temperature ever recorded was 0.0 °C on December 15, 1987.
 In spring season, the temperatures are moderate and temperate.
 Autumn and winter months are usually windy.

 From January to March, winds blow from the northwest (night hours) and the north (day hours), the rest of the year, the winds blow usually from the west.
-Loreto's yearly precipitation is low; averaging about 160 mm.
+Loreto's yearly rainfall is low; averaging about 160 mm, with exceptionally large interannual variability even for an arid region.
 The wettest months are August and September, when there are occasional short-lived rainfalls.
-One concern for Loreto is the Pacific hurricane season, which runs from June 1 to November 30, and some times causes heavy rainfall and floods in the area.
-The last time the town area was hit by a hurricane was on September 2 and 3, 2006, when the hurricane John hit the Baja California Peninsula.
+One concern for Loreto is the Pacific hurricane season, which runs from June 1 to November 30, and sometimes causes heavy rainfall and floods in the area.
+The last time the town area was hit by a hurricane was on September 2 and 3, 2006, when Hurricane John hit the Baja California Peninsula.